 The privatisation of education is a growing and complex issue.

-Privatisation is a process, which can be defined as the "transfer of assets, management, functions or responsibilities [relating to education] previously owned or carried out by the State to private actors" (Coomans & Hallo de Wolf, ‘Privatisation of Education and the Right to Education’ in de Feyter & Gomez (eds.), Privatisation and Human Rights in the Age of Globalisation, 2005).
+Privatisation is a process, which can be defined as the 'transfer of assets, management, functions or responsibilities [relating to education] previously owned or carried out by the state to private actors' (Coomans & Hallo de Wolf, ‘Privatisation of Education and the Right to Education’ in de Feyter & Gomez (eds.), Privatisation and Human Rights in the Age of Globalisation, 2005).

 Privatisation of education is sometimes promoted as a means of filling gaps in the provision of education.
-However, the on-going trend of privatisation of education raises serious concerns about its negative impacts on the enjoyment of the right to education, particularly regarding the availability and accessibility of free education, equality of educational opportunities and education quality.
+However, the ongoing trend of privatisation of education raises serious concerns about its negative impacts on the enjoyment of the right to education, particularly regarding the availability and accessibility of free education, equality of educational opportunities, and education quality.

-Private actors that provide educational services must respect the right to education, and the State must ensure that all private actors that play a role in education provision are accountable.
+Private actors that provide educational services must respect the right to education, and the state must ensure that all private actors that play a role in education provision are accountable.
 Guidelines have been developed to provide a framework to better define the role of private actors with regards to human rights, including the right to education.
-See for instance the UN Guiding Principles on Business and Human Rights and the General Comment 16 of the Committee on the Rights of the Child on State obligation regarding the impact of business sector on children’s rights, and the Committee on Economic, Social and Cultural Rights' draft general comment on 'State obligations under the International Covenant on Economic, Social and Cultural Rights in the context of business activities.'
+See, for instance, the UN Guiding Principles on Business and Human Rights (2011), General Comment 16 (2013) of the Committee on the Rights of the Child on State obligation regarding the impact of business sector on children’s rights, and the Committee on Economic, Social and Cultural Rights' draft general comment on 'State obligations under the International Covenant on Economic, Social and Cultural Rights in the context of business activities.'

 The following case-law relevant to privatisation of education and the regulation of private providers of education includes decisions of national, regional and international courts as well as decisions from national administrative bodies, national human rights institutions and international human rights bodies.

-International Covenant on Economic, Social and Cultural Rights, 1966 (Articles 2 and 13; General Comment N°13)
+International Covenant on Economic, Social and Cultural Rights (1966, Articles 2 & 13; General Comment 13, 1999)

-International Covenant on Civil and Political Rights, 1966 (Articles 3 and 26; General Comment N°28)
+International Covenant on Civil and Political Rights (1966, Articles 3 & 26; General Comment 28, 2000)

-UNESCO Convention against Discrimination in Education, 1960 (Article 10)
+UNESCO Convention against Discrimination in Education (1960, Article 10)

-ILO Convention 169: Indigenous & Tribal Peoples Convention, 1989 (Article 27)
+ILO Convention 169: Indigenous & Tribal Peoples Convention (1989, Article 27)

-African Charter on the Rights and Welfare of the Child, 1990 (Article 11)
+African Charter on the Rights and Welfare of the Child (1990, Article 11)

-Charter of Fundamental Freedoms of the European Union, 2000 (Article 14)
+Charter of Fundamental Freedoms of the European Union (2000, Article 14)

-European Convention for the Protection of Human Rights and Fundamental Freedoms, 1948, and its first Protocol, 1952 (Article 2)
+European Convention for the Protection of Human Rights and Fundamental Freedoms (1948) and its first Protocol (1952, Article 2)

-European Social Charter, 1997 (Articles 15 and 17)
+European Social Charter (1997, Articles 15 & 17)